lemocla/neon-hangman/README.md

     - **SVG Hangman**
       - SVG circle path was adapted from the code in this [smashing magazine](https://www.smashingmagazine.com/2019/03/svg-circle-decomposition-paths/) article.
-      - SVG drawing style animation was adapted by following the principles in this [codepen post](https://codepen.io/MyXoToD/post/howto-self-drawing-svg-animation).
+      - SVG drawing animation was styled following the principles in this [codepen post](https://codepen.io/MyXoToD/post/howto-self-drawing-svg-animation).
       - The glow filter for the hangman is from this [stackoverflow post](https://stackoverflow.com/questions/54112231/is-it-possible-to-create-a-glow-effect-in-svg)

     - **Changing SVG icons colors**